ahmetb/public-speaking/README.md

 ## Speaker Bio

-Ahmet Alp Balkan is a staff software engineer at the Compute Platform team at Twitter, working on modernizing Twitter's infrastructure and providing a better platform for developers inside Twitter.
+Ahmet Alp Balkan is a senior staff software engineer at the Compute Infrastructure team at LinkedIn, working on moving LinkedIn's large compute footprint to a Kubernetes based infrastructure on-premises.

-Prior to Twitter, Ahmet has spent nearly 10 years working at Google Cloud and Microsoft Azure primarily on container-based open source technologies and services such as Kubernetes, GKE, Knative.
+Prior to LinkedIn, Ahmet has spent nearly 10 years working at Twitter, Google Cloud and Microsoft Azure primarily on container-based open source technologies and services such as Kubernetes, GKE, Knative.
 He pioneered the work to port Docker to Windows and bringing Docker into the Azure ecosystem.
 He created and maintains developer tools like kubectx.dev and krew.dev.